-In order for the sins of Israel to be covered, the high priest laid his hands on the sacrificial lamb and transfered all their sins onto it.
+In order for the sins of Israel to be covered, the high priest laid his hands on the sacrificial lamb and transferred all their sins onto it.
 Then the lamb was taken into the desert.
 The people could see their sins being taken away.
 If this represented how Jesus was going to take away our sins, then when John the Baptist, acting as a high priest, baptized Jesus, he transferred all the sins of the world onto Jesus.
 Here we see that Jesus carried the offense (sin) and then He would have to pay the penalty of death.
 What happened to Jesus after John the Baptist transferred all the world's sins onto Jesus?
 Like the goat that carried the sins, He was led into the desert.
 We see that Jesus was led into the desert by the Holy Spirit.
-That is why Jesus could say during His ministry, "your sins are forgiven " as Jesus knew he was carrying there sins and Jesus knew HE was going to pay the penalty for all of us.
+That is why Jesus could say during His ministry, ’your sins are forgiven’ as Jesus knew he was carrying their sins and Jesus knew HE was going to pay the penalty for all of us.

 The baptism of Christ is recorded in Matthew 3:13-17; Mark 1:9-11 and Luke 3:21-22.
 The Matthew account gives us the most information about what happened at Jesus’ baptism.
 Some individuals believe that the sins of the world were transferred onto Jesus when John the Baptist baptized Him.